Photo: Anne Moffat

 “A dazzling ability to elicit the multilayered textures” – Rondo Classic

 Born in Melbourne, Aura studied at the Victorian College of the Arts and the Australian National Academy of Music before completing her Master of Music at the Yale School of Music.
 She then spent seven years in Helsinki, combining an active performing career with doctoral research at the Sibelius Academy.
-Her PhD explored the intersections of acting and music performance, focusing on developing musicians’ embodied imagination as a foundation for sincere, creative and compelling performances.
+In 2018-19 Aura was a Musica Viva FutureMaker artist.
+Her artistic research explores the intersections of acting and music performance, focusing on developing musicians’ embodied imagination as a foundation for creative and compelling performances.